dbettermann/DBAlertController/README.md

 There's a demo of this scenario in the source.
 Pull it down and try it yourself.

 ## Fixing the issue
 DBAlertController fixes the issue above by presenting the UIAlertController on its own UIWindow.
-By using its own window we can ensure:

-* The alert's UIWindow is always on top (`windowLevel = UIWindowLevelAlert + 1`)
-* The alert is always presented from the same UIViewController (`alertWindow.rootViewController`)

-So there you have it.
-Try it out and let me know what you think.

 ## Installation